TusharDhage/meanStack/Lab Test-7.md

     </body>
 </html>
 ```
-## Create three text boxes and two radio buttons showing value “add” and “subtract”.
-   Let user enter number in two text boxes and as per the selected radio button it should display result in the 3rd text box.
+## Create three text boxes and two radio buttons showing value “add” and “subtract”.Let user enter number in two text boxes and as per      the selected radio button it should display result in the 3rd text box.
 ```
 <!DOCTYPE html>
 <html>